BLOG

 WordPress Activity Log: What, Why, and How to use it in WordPress?

-Managing WordPress when you are the only admin is pretty simple & straightforward.
+Managing WordPress when you are the only admin is pretty straightforward.
 You know the changes you make to your website and can reverse them when needed.
 You are the only person responsible for performance and security.

 What is a WordPress Activity Log?

 WordPress activity log is a compiled list of all the activities within your WordPress website.
 Suppose a user changes the content, like changing a word in the title from ‘beautiful’ to ‘pretty’; the log will capture the change and save it with all the crucial information, including time, date, users, and IP address.
-The activity log enables the website administrator to monitor the changes in theme, design, and plugins so they can quickly notice any unwanted action and track down the source to fix it.
+The activity log enables the website administrator to monitor the changes in theme, design, and plugins to quickly notice any unwanted action and track down the source to fix it.

 Why log WordPress Activities?